Top 10 Facts about puzzles

 10.In the USA, 1.8 billion jigsaw puzzles are sold annually.

 Jigsaw puzzles are popular among Americans.
 Approximately half of America’s population bought at least three to six puzzles a year.
 That’s about 1.8 billion jigsaw puzzles sold each year.
-No wonder, more people enjoy jigsaw puzzle each year than any other table game.
+No wonder, more people enjoy jigsaw puzzles each year than any other table game.

 To celebrate the game’s popularity, toy companies in America launched the International Puzzle Day in 1995.
-Some notable Americans in this category include Stave Puzzles, Paul Lamond, The Enigma and Will Shortz.
+Some notable Americans in this category include Stave Puzzles, Paul Lamond, The Enigma, and Will Shortz.

-Tap for Puzzles and Riddles :- Paheliyan with Answers
+Tap for Puzzles and Riddles:- Paheliyan with Answers